Computational Bioengineering¶

 Models¶

 To describe (aspects of) a cell's behavior models on different levels of abstraction have been used.
-During the course we will discuss some of sees.
+During the course we will discuss some of these.
 An example is Chemical Reaction Networks (CRNs) that describe the evolution of species in a cell via reactions that occur among the species.
 Reactions modify, generate, and consume other species.
-While such a (chemically inspired) model may seem mostly relevant at a molecular level, it can very well be used abstract levels.
+While such a (chemically inspired) model may seem mostly relevant at a molecular level, we will see that one can also use it at more abstract levels.
+A core difference there is that we often drop the assumption that mass is preserved in the reactions.
 More on this later in the course.

 A model organism: the bacteria Escherichia coli (E. coli)¶